What is a Check Sheet?

 Checklists vs. Check Sheets

-A Check Sheet is one of the 7 QC process improvement tools for capturing and categorizing observations.
+A Check Sheet is a 7 QC process improvement tool for capturing and categorizing observations.
 The checklist is a mistake-proofing aid to ensure all the important steps or actions have been taken, especially when checking or auditing the process outputs.

 A Check Sheet is used to collect the data, whereas a checklist marks the accomplishment.
 A checklist is a tool used to organize work effectively and to efficiently verify the most critical tasks.